-We actively seek out a small number of diverse organisations each year and provide unrestricted grants or social investment.
-We have invested over £2,000,000 since 2011.
+We actively seek out a small number of diverse organisations each year and provide unrestricted grants.
+We have invested over £4,000,000 since 2011.

 Through the ZING Forum and broader network we connect our partners with a wide range of expertise, other funders and other collaborative youth-oriented organisations.

 ZING provides digital technology advice and select services to our partners, the broader youth charity network, and funders.